 1 teaspoon soy sauce

-Place the peanut or canola oil in a saute pan, heat over medium high heat.
+Place the oil in a saute pan, heat over medium high heat.
 When there is a shimmer on the surface of the oil or it just begins to smoke, add the garlic, ginger and stir.
 Add the green onions, sesame oil, and soy sauce turn off the heat.

 Top the cooked Ono with the sauce.

 I like to serve this with a fried or steamed rice.

 For a wine choice, I really like a nice dry Viogner or dry Rhone Style Rose from Paso Robles.